israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 unlike FreeMcBoot, PS2BBL has higher compatibility with modchipped consoles because it does not patch the OSDSYS on RAM.

-## Running homebrew

-Unsigned executables can be freely loaded from memory card and USB (both FAT32 and EXFAT) and even built-in software can be loaded (`rom0`)

 ## Running Discs

 PS2BBL can run PS1, PS2 and DVD Discs.